 - Select the Zoom-In cursor (magnifying glass icon) from the Zoom Cursor group in the toolbar or press the Z key and click on the image in the Viewer to zoom in 25%, 33%, 50%, 67%, and 100%.
 (200%, 300% and 400% views are also available).

 - Select the Zoom-Out cursor to reduce the magnification respectively.

 - Select the Pan (or hand icon) cursor from the Cursor toolbar or press H and double-click on the area to view at 100% magnification.
 To pan, click on the image and drag it.
 Double-clicking a second time will return the image to fit the Viewer.
 You can quickly switch to the Pan cursor from another cursor tool by holding the space bar down on the keyboard.
 Continue to hold the space down while you work with the Pan cursor.
 Otherwise, it will return to the previously selected cursor tool.

 - Scrolling the mouse wheel will zoom the image in the following steps: 25%, 33%, 50%, 67%, and 100% (200%, 300%, and 400% views are also available).
 This action works regardless of the selected cursor tool.

-- Click on the right-hand side head and shoulders icon of the zoom slider located in the top-right corner of the Viewer toolbar.
-Alternatively, drag the slider to 100%.
-Click on the right-hand side icon to return the image to fit the Viewer.
+- Drag the zoom slider located in the top-right corner of the Viewer toolbar.
+Drag the slider to the right to zoom in.
+Drag the slider to the left to zoom out.